rafi230144/haskell-challenges/README.md

 Currently contributions of new challenges are not accepted as I'm not sure where this whole thing is going and how I want to evolve it.

 You're encouraged to post a solution to a challenge.
 When you post a solution please do that via a link rather than inline code in order not to spoil the fun for others.

+---

+*N.b.*: So far only the following challenges are solved in this fork:
+ - j1-lazy-foldrM